shahrokhnabavi/BarChart/README.md

 * `label`: this is an object that hold label of each axis
 * `data`: An array of objects.
 Each element of array represents a bar in our chart
 * `bgColor`: background color of the chart
+* `valueLableEnable`: this is a boolean option, if it be true then for each bar the value of that bar will shown as label inside of that bar
+* `valueLableTail`: The value of each bar can be followed by the value of this option

 **Example**
 ```